 If you’re new to the world of pitching media, the process can seem impossible.
 What are the chances that your story and your pitch will get picked by some random editor?

-Even the most experienced writers we know don’t have a huge success rate when it comes to pitching.
-Generally, even experienced writers get about 20-40 percent of their pitches placed, and that’s after years of figuring out the best practices for pitching.
-Unfortunately, it takes most writers years to figure out what these practices are because they treat pitching as a numbers game — the more you ideas you throw out, surely the better your chances.
+The most experienced writers we know get about 20-40 percent of their pitches placed, and that’s after years of figuring out the best practices for pitching.
+Unfortunately, it takes most writers years to figure out what these practices are because they treat pitching as a numbers game — the more ideas you throw out, surely the better your chances.
 But successful pitching is more about quality than quantity.

 Here’s a beginner’s guide to sending out quality pitches to an editor or publication.